Loading

 Radiohead announced The King of Limbs on their website on 14 February 2011.
 It was released on 18 February, a day early, as the website was ready ahead of schedule.
 The download version was sold for £6.
 A special edition, released on 9 May, was sold for £30.
 It contained the album on CD and two 10-inch vinyl records, additional artwork, a special record sleeve and oxo-degradable plastic packaging.

 The NME reporter Matt Wilkinson argued that the surprise release was "a stroke of genius" that created excitement and "made being a fan seem like you're part of a brilliant, exclusive club".
-However, the NME deputy editor Martin Robison dismissed it as a promotional exercise: "the pose of anti-consumerism to win fans, then the total exploitation of that loyalty via consumerist means".
+However, the NME deputy editor, Martin Robison, dismissed it as a promotional exercise: "the pose of anti-consumerism to win fans, then the total exploitation of that loyalty via consumerist means".

-On the day of the album's release, Radiohead released a music video for "Lotus Flower" on YouTube, featuring black-and-white footage of Yorke dancing.
+On the day of the release, Radiohead released a music video for "Lotus Flower" on YouTube, featuring black-and-white footage of Yorke dancing.
 It was directed by Garth Jennings and choreographed by Wayne McGregor.
 The video inspired the "Dancing Thom Yorke" internet meme, whereby fans replaced the audio or edited the visuals, and "#thomdance" became a trending hashtag on Twitter.
 A promotional broadcast in Shibuya Crossing, Tokyo, was canceled due to security concerns.

 The King of Limbs was released on CD and vinyl on March 28 by XL Recordings in the UK, TBD in the US and Hostess Entertainment in Japan.
 To promote the release, Radiohead distributed a free newspaper, the Universal Sigh, at independent record shops across the world.
 Donwood and Yorke distributed copies in person at the Rough Trade shop in East London.
 Influenced by free newspapers such as LA Weekly or London Lite, the Universal Sigh is a 12-page tabloid printed using web-offset lithography on newsprint paper.
 It features artwork, poetry and lyrics, plus short stories by Donwood, Jay Griffiths and Robert Macfarlane.